Vibe Coding for PMs

 Verification (optional)

-To confirm your project folder was created and you're inside it:
+To verify that your project folder was created and that you are currently "inside" it:

 1